vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Installing the module
 Tested in Windows PowerShell 5.x & PowerShell Core 6.x

-To install the module from the PowerShell Gallery Open POwerShell as Administrator and run the following
+To install the module from the PowerShell Gallery Open PowerShell as Administrator and run the following

 ```PowerShell
 Install-Module -Name PowerVCF